awatatani/imc-prosperity3-trading/README.md

 # imc-prosperity3-trading

 ![GitHub Downloads (all assets, all releases)](https://img.shields.io/github/downloads/awatatani/imc-prosperity3-trading/total)

-> Algorithmic and manual trading strategies, backtests, and analysis for IMC’s 15‑day Prosperity 3 challenge that resulted in rank 25.
+Algorithmic and manual trading strategies, backtests, and analysis for IMC’s 15‑day Prosperity 3 challenge that resulted in **Top 25**.

 ### What is **Prosperity**?
 Prosperity is a **15‑day, 5‑round trading competition** where you build a Python algorithm to buy and sell island‑themed products and earn as many **SeaShells** as possible.